Arabidopsis suecica: Taxonomy

-Arabidopsis suecica, synonyms including Hylandra suecica, is a species of cruciferous plants.
-It is native to Sweden, Finland, and parts of European Russia, and has been introduced into neighbouring regions.
 It was originally described by Elias Magnus Fries in 1846 as a subspecies of Arabis thaliana (now Arabidopsis thaliana) and raised to a full species by Johan Petter Norrlin in 1878.
 In 1961, it was moved to its own genus Hylandra by Áskell Löve.
-As of March 2024 the move was not accepted by Plants of the World Online, and Hylandra is considered a synonym of Arabidopsis.
+As of March 2024, the move was not accepted by Plants of the World Online, and Hylandra is considered a synonym of Arabidopsis.